Ella had changed trains at Ipswich and was now on the second leg. The journey was not that long, but it was proving rather trying.

 “Stop it, what is it with you and sexual arousal?
 You are supposed to be a machine.”

 “There are a lot of interesting mechanisms at play.
 Your heart rate has increased by twelve beats per minute.
-His has gone up by nine.
+His heart rate has gone up by nine.
 Your skin temperature has risen slightly.
 You’re both producing more oxytocin and—”

 “Stop!”